-- Skip the line and travel 200 meters underground to this impressive Roman Catholic church, built in the tunnels of a salt mine
+- Travel 180 meters underground to this impressive Roman Catholic church, built in the tunnels of a salt mine not far from Bogotá

-Skip the line and get salty!
-Journey 200 meters underground to The Salt Cathedral Zipaquira, an impressive Roman Catholic church that was built in the tunnels of a salt mine.
-It's a beautiful Bogota highlight that has long been a place of pilgrimage in Colombia.
+Journey 180 meters underground to the Salt Cathedral of Zipaquirá, an impressive Roman Catholic church that was built in the tunnels of a salt mine.
+It's a beautiful Bogotá highlight that has long been a place of pilgrimage in Colombia.

 Be wowed by the dome, the balcony and the Narthex Labyrinth, all as salty as the bottom of the sea.
 No need to test that theory by licking things (although we forgive you if you do).

 - Show your smartphone ticket at the entrance of the Salt Cathedral

 - Your ticket gives you also access to the Brine Museum (Museo de la Salmuera), located in Plaza del Minero